Octopus-Detective/Octopus-Detective.github.io/_pages/about.md

 * *2022.06*: Outstanding Graduate of Liaoning Province (Top 3%)

 # 📖 Educations
-* *2024.09 - now*, Joint PhD, Computer Science, City University of HongKong, HongKong, China
+## *2024.09 - now*, City University of HongKong
+*  Joint PhD in Computer Science, [Department of Computer Science](https://www.cs.cityu.edu.hk/)
+## *2022.09 - now*,University of Science and Technology of China
-* *2022.09 - now*, PhD Candidate, Computer Science and Technology, University of Science and Technology of China, Hefei, China
+*  PhD in Computer Science and Technology, [School of Computer Science and Technology](https://www.cs.ustc.edu.cn)
+## *2018.09 - 2022.06*, Northeastern University
-* *2018.09 - 2022.06*, B.E., Computer Science and Technology, Northeastern University, Shenyang, China
+*  B.E. in Computer Science and Technology, [School of Computer Science and Engineer](http://www.cse.neu.edu.cn/)